The Boston Conservatory

 In recent years, Gloucester has been actively diversifying its traditional maritime economy while investing in its cultural economy.
 In 2012, Gloucester's Rocky Neck Cultural District became one of the first cultural districts designated in Massachusetts.

 The same year, the Gloucester HarborWalk was unveiled as a showcase for the city’s working waterfront, beloved cultural institutions and world-class artists.
-In 2013, Gloucester became the first community in Massachusetts to be granted two cultural district designations with approval of the Gloucester Harbortown Cultural District by the MCC.
+In 2013, Gloucester became the first community in Massachusetts to be granted two cultural district designations with approval of the Gloucester Harbortown Cultural District by the Mass Cultural Council.
 Gloucester received the prestigious designations because of its unparalleled setting along the boundaries of the working waterfront and its rich concentration of museums, performing arts spaces, studios, galleries, and unique locally owned shops and restaurants.

 Creative Youth Development